notsnip/og-docx-editor/README.md

 - Multi user collaborative functionality using websockets and node/express backend server
 - Advanced markdown editor with features like text alignment, text sizing images, colors, list headings and many more.
-- Easily access and manage your documents from any device on your dashboard
+- Easily access and manage your documents (documents are saved to database)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>